 Appointed by Senate President: Noureen Badwi, 2020; Nina Bundy, 2021; Malachi Macon, 2021; one vacancy.

 Appointed by House Speaker: Kennedy Smith, 2020; Sean Woolums, 2020; two vacancies.

-Appointed by Governor's Office for Children: Grace Acle; Ryan Blosser; Carmelli Leal.
+Appointed by Division of Children & Youth, Governor's Office of Crime Prevention, Youth, & Victim Services: Grace Acle; Ryan Blosser; Carmelli Leal.
 Terms expire 2020.

 Zahra Akil Allidina; Jesse Harris, Jr.; Ian Herd; Marvin Li; Maya Matava.
 Terms expire 2021.

 100 Community Place, Crownsville, Maryland, July 2016.
 Photo by Diane F. Evartt.